-Early intervention is a rewarding career that will offer you the opportunity to make a difference in the lives of infants and toddlers with developmental delays and their families.
+Early intervention is a rewarding career that will offer you the opportunity to make a difference in the lives of infants and toddlers with developmental delays and their families (see video: “Why Choose a Career in Early Intervention?“).
 The primary role of an early intervention service provider is to support families to increase their child’s participation in everyday routines and activities.
 EI service providers use coaching interactions during early intervention visits to help parents develop their abilities to interact with children in ways that support their child’s development.

 The field of early intervention offers a broad array of career opportunities including early childhood special education teachers, service coordinators, physical therapists, occupational therapists, speech-language pathologists, social workers, and more.
 Job opportunities are available for those with a high school diploma as well as four-year and advanced degrees.